-Dieffenbachias, commonly known as dumb canes, are known for their ability to adapt well to many conditions.
+Dieffenbachias are known for their ability to adapt to many conditions.
 For a tropical plant, they're ultra-resilient, so you can have your jungle without losing much time.
 With hundreds of different types, one thing you can always count on is vibrant foliage on every plant.
 Their broad leaves grow on cane-like stems, and feature unique patterns and different shades of green.

 Place in low to bright indirect light.
 For optimal growth, bright indirect light is recommended.